My Personal Journey Begins . . .

 She then asked each of us to be her “ally” and to stand with her against racism, “You be there when the lynch mob comes for me and I’ll be there for you,” she said.
 Harvey asked us to raise our hands if we agreed to this commitment.
 As I raised my hand, I made the commitment in my heart as well.
 I never wanted anyone to suffer alone and unassisted as I had suffered as a child.

 So my journey to be an ally against racism began.
 It has now been almost forty years since that life transforming experience.
 Harvey’s promise held true.
 As I stopped participating in societal oppression such as racism and my own internalized sexism, I began to heal my childhood hurts at a galloping pace.
 Along the way as I reclaimed myself, I began to teach what I was learning.
-I soon discovered that I had a unique way of coming at the problem of racism that helped people overcome their prejudices against “the other” and to actually fall in love with one another.
+I soon discovered that I had a unique way of addressing the problem of racism that helped people overcome their prejudices against “the other” and to actually fall in love with one another.
 Hard to believe but true.